 - How long a published data will be kept in Kafka is configurable.
 By default, it’s kept for 1 week.

-- Once a data is published to a topic, it can’t be changed/updated.
-The data in the offset (refer to partitions below to understand offset concept) will remain immutable.
+- Once data is published to a topic, it can’t be changed/updated.
+The data in the offset (refer to partitions below to understand the offset concept) will remain immutable.

 Topics are split into partitions and are replicated across brokers in a Kafka cluster.

-- In general, there is no guarantee that to which partition a published message will be written to.
+- In general, there is no guarantee to which partition a published message will be written.

 - Data is written to partitions randomly unless a key is added to it. (described in the previous point)

-- Messages are stored in sequenced fashion in one partition.
+- Messages are stored in a sequenced fashion in one partition.

 - Each message in a partition is assigned an incremental id, also called offset.